 Employees with disabilities

-California minimum wage laws authorize the Industrial Welfare Commission to establish a subminimum wage rate that may be paid apprentices.
-CA Labor Code § 1192
+California minimum wage laws authorize the Industrial Welfare Commission to establish a subminimum wage rate that may be paid learners.
+CA Labor Code 1192

 California minimum wage laws do not allow employers to pay student learners less than the standard minimum wage.
-Employers must pay trainees the standard minimum wage rate, unless otherwise exempt.
+Employers must pay student learners the standard minimum wage rate, unless otherwise exempt.

 California minimum wage laws allows employers of organized camps to pay student workers no less than 85 percent of the minimum wage for up to 40-hours per week.
 CA Labor Code 1182.4